microsoft/DeFacto/README.md

 ## Introduction

-DeFacto is a dataset contating human demonstrations and feedback for improving factual consistency of text summarization.
+DeFacto is a dataset containing human demonstrations and feedback for improving factual consistency of text summarization.

 The dataset is constructed with the following steps: